phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 OK, so now you have your domain and you have it pointed to the <abbr title="Internet Protocol">IP</abbr> address of your server (or your home IP address with ports 80 and 443 forwarded to your internal address).
 Now you need to install Mastodon.
 Simply follow the instructions over at the [official guide](https://docs.joinmastodon.org/user/run-your-own/) to get started.
 There are quite a few steps involved, but it's not too hard if you take it one step at a time.

 If everything went well, you should now have a working Mastodon instance.
-Log in start posting!
+Log in and start posting!

 ---